hoffmakl/academic-kickstart/content/home/experience.md

   Responsibilities:

   * Assisting researchers with study design and data collection
-  * Cleaning and analyzing data
   * Managing and querying databases
+  * Model fitting and testing
-  * Visualizing data and statistical analysis results
+  * Visualizing data and analysis results
   * Writing methods and results sections for manuscripts
   * Teaching Assistant for MS-level courses: